-Students are introduced to becoming a consumer of research.
+In this course, students are introduced to becoming a consumer of research.
 Emphasis is placed on reading, analyzing, and evaluating research articles.
-Clinical problems are identified and evaluated as to whether clinical practice protocols are research based.
-This course builds on learner's previous experiences with problem solving and focuses on incorporating nursing research into nursing practice.
+Clinical problems are identified and evaluated as to whether clinical practice protocols are research-based.
+This course builds on the learner's previous experiences with problem solving and focuses on incorporating nursing research into nursing practice.
 Prerequisites: "C" or better in NURS 232, NURS 233, NURS 240, NURS 242, and MATH 211, or permission of instructor.
 Three semester hours (3,0).